daveRendon/azd-multiagent-system-maf/demoguide/demoguide.md

 - The console now prints the aggregated result plus each participant's contribution as compact, easy-to-read JSON; highlight how this makes it simple to narrate the workflow without post-processing the output.
 - If you notice stray internal spaces inside certain values (for example `"eff ort"`), call out that the script preserves the model's wording while only normalizing the layout.

 After the command finishes, open `warmup.json` in VS Code to show the structured JSON.
-Use `azd-multiagent-agents-in-ai-foundry.png` to reinforce that the four agents are conceptually represented.
+Use `azd-multiagent-agents-in-ai-foundry.png` (Microsoft Foundry portal) to reinforce that the four agents are conceptually represented.

 ---